Utah Stores Stock ‘Nazi Cola,’ Immediately Pull Them After Social Media Outrage

 In addition to the dropping of the Nazi cola, Macey’s is also dropping Orthodox Jooce, which features a picture of a man dressed in Orthodox Jewish attire on the label.

-While Macey’s is being progressive with their attitudes, and removing the offending beverages from the shelves, it seems like the Real Soda of Utah beverage company is doubling down on their offensive behavior.
+While Macey’s is being progressive with their attitudes and removing the offending beverages from the shelves, it seems like the Real Soda of Utah beverage company is doubling down on their offensive behavior.

 Two months ago, a woman by the name of Macy Moon took to the company’s Facebook page to express her outrage over the soda.